How To Check If Your Phone is Unlocked

 Once my phone is unlocked, what can I do?

 Once you’ve unlocked your phone from your carrier, you can move to another cell provider of your choice, so long as your device is capable of receiving a signal from that provider.
 You can take your phone internationally, as long as it supports the GSM network (Global network), meaning you no longer have to pay for international plans while traveling.

 That said, SIM cards don’t provide any other information beyond the cellular connection for your device (though, in some cases, you can save some small amounts of data to your phone’s SIM card, like a microSD card).
 For example, if you place your spouse’s SIM card into your device, your phone will adapt to your spouse’s phone line, including the number people use to contact them.

 That’s it—everything else, including apps, photos, and music, is tied to either the Apple or Google account on the phone.
 If you’re trying to set up an old device for a spouse, you’ll want to wipe that device first and set it up as a new phone; beyond a phone number, you won’t gain any other data from the SIM card.

 I purchased a phone, but it says it’s locked.
 What’s happening?

-If you purchased a phone from a third party or individual and it is locked, you don’t have many options with the carrier.
-Your phone is still locked because someone didn’t have it unlocked, or someone didn’t have it paid off.
+If you purchased a phone from a third party or individual and it is locked, you don’t have many options with the carrier because someone didn’t have it unlocked, or someone didn’t have it paid off.

 Unfortunately, the seller will need to help you to use the phone.
 If they’re unwilling to, you can still activate it on the original carrier if it isn’t blacklisted.
 Before purchasing a phone from eBay, Craigslist, or Facebook Marketplace, verify that the IMEI will work or, better yet, have them meet you at the carrier of your choice to check activation before paying.

-Unless you have the original owner’s account information, the carrier won’t be much help even if you want to pay to have it unlocked.
+Unless you have the original owner’s account information, the carrier won’t help even if you want to pay to have it unlocked.